-- 65.1 Practitioners may discuss their observations and findings with the client at multiple points throughout the evaluation (e.g., to make explicit their clinical decision making) and/or present the findings once all aspects of the evaluation are complete. - 65.2 A Lead Practitioner Diagnostic Evaluation will result in one of the following three outcomes: - High confidence that the client does not meet diagnostic criteria for autism and/or or another condition. - High confidence that the client does meet diagnostic criteria for autism and/or another condition, with noting of current specifiers and level of support needs if DSM-5-TR criteria are utilised. - High confidence not yet being achieved as to whether the client meets diagnostic criteria for autism and/or another condition, and a Consensus Team Diagnostic Evaluation is required. - 65.3 A Consensus Team Diagnostic Evaluation will result in one of the following three outcomes: - Consensus reached that the client does not meet criteria for autism and/or another condition. - Consensus reached that the client does meet criteria for autism and/or another condition, with noting of specifiers and current level of support needs if DSM-5-TR criteria are utilised. - Consensus not being reached as to whether the client meets criteria for autism and/or another condition, and the client being recommended for reassessment at a later time.
-In this case, it is suggested that all relevant information is provided to the Assessment Team conducting the reassessment (where possible) to avoid unnecessary duplication of services. - 65.4 Practitioners should provide feedback in a manner that is respectful and addresses the client's unique reasons for seeking a Diagnostic Evaluation. - 65.5 Practitioners should provide the opportunity for other people important to the client (where desired and with the client's consent) to be present at all times during the Diagnostic Evaluation, including when findings are being discussed, and provide a setting where the client feels comfortable asking questions. - 65.6 Practitioners should encourage clients to ask questions and facilitate discussion regarding how the diagnostic outcome may affect relationships, roles and eligibility for services/funding. - 65.7 The information shared, discussed, and then documented in a report, should include:
+- 65.1 Practitioners may discuss their observations and findings with the client at multiple points throughout the evaluation (e.g., to make explicit their clinical decision-making) and/or present the findings once all aspects of the evaluation are complete. - 65.2 A Lead Practitioner Diagnostic Evaluation will result in one of the following three outcomes: - High confidence that the client does not meet diagnostic criteria for autism and/or or another condition. - High confidence that the client does meet diagnostic criteria for autism and/or another condition, with noting of specifiers when using DSM-5-TR criteria, if appropriate. - High confidence not yet being achieved as to whether the client meets diagnostic criteria for autism and/or another condition, and a Consensus Team Diagnostic Evaluation is required. - 65.3 A Consensus Team Diagnostic Evaluation will result in one of the following three outcomes: - Consensus reached that the client does not meet criteria for autism and/or another condition. - Consensus reached that the client does meet criteria for autism and/or another condition, with noting of specifiers when using DSM-5-TR criteria, if appropriate. - Consensus not being reached as to whether the client meets criteria for autism and/or another condition, and the client being recommended for reassessment at a later time.
+In this case, it is suggested that all relevant information is provided to the assessment team conducting the reassessment (where possible) to avoid unnecessary duplication of services. - 65.4 Practitioners should provide feedback in a manner that is respectful and addresses the client's unique reasons for seeking a Diagnostic Evaluation. - 65.5 Practitioners should provide the opportunity for other people important to the client (where desired and with the client's consent) to be present at all times during the Diagnostic Evaluation, including when findings are being discussed, and provide a setting where the client feels comfortable asking questions. - 65.6 Practitioners should encourage clients to ask questions and facilitate discussion regarding how the diagnostic outcome may affect relationships, roles and eligibility for services/funding. - 65.7 The information shared, discussed, and then documented in a report, should include: - Clear confirmation of the diagnostic outcome and a rationale for the diagnostic decision. - The diagnostic criteria utilised (e.g., DSM-5-TR or ICD-11). - Evidence that supports the presence or absence of each autism diagnostic criterion. - Where DSM-5-TR is used, noting of specifiers (including current support needs) if appropriate. - The assessment tools used, including the name of the instrument, what it measures, the administering professional, the findings, and their implications. - Current developmental status/level of functioning across multiple domains and potential level of functioning with supports. - The client's strengths. - Contextual factors, including barriers and enablers of functioning and participation.

-- Clear confirmation of the diagnostic outcome and a rationale for the diagnostic decision. - The diagnostic criteria utilised (e.g., DSM-5-TR or ICD-11). - Evidence that supports the presence or absence of each autism diagnostic criterion. - Where DSM-5-TR is used, evidence for the current level of support needs and specifiers. - The assessment tools used, including the name of the instrument, what it measures, the administering professional, the findings, and their implications. - Current developmental status/level of functioning across multiple domains and potential level of functioning with supports. - The client's strengths. - Contextual factors, including barriers and enablers of functioning and participation. - Co-occurring conditions that have been identified/diagnosed (e.g., dual autism/ADHD diagnosis) or that require further investigation.
+• Co-occurring conditions that have been identified/diagnosed (e.g., dual autism/attention deficit hyperactivity disorder diagnosis) or that require further investigation.